Diagnosing Lupus and Lupus Tests

 - Echocardiogram: Sound waves used in this test produce images of your beating heart in real time.
 It can suggest problems with valves and other parts of your heart.

-This is a particularly invasive form of testing, and because of that, there is a great deal of current medical research going into developing blood and urine tests that could give good accurate enough results so that there might be less of a need for kidney biopsies.
+This is a particularly invasive form of testing, and because of that, there is a great deal of medical research going into developing blood and urine tests that could give good accurate enough results so that there might be less of a need for kidney biopsies.

 Some Questions to Ask After a Lupus Diagnosis